htv5447/tindog/README.md

 # tindog
 tindog is tinder for dog.
-It's just a page that I made to practice HTML, CSS and Bootstrap 4
+This is a responsive site using HTML, CSS and Bootstrap 4